Reallynoobcoder/alx-system_engineering-devops/0x00-shell_basics/README.md

 *Command to display current directory contents in a long format.

 #4-listmorefiles
 *Command to display current directory contents, including hidden files.

+#5-listfilesdigitonly
+*Command that isplay current directory contents in long format, with user and group IDs displayed numerically, and hidden files.